Easy Breakfast Casserole Recipe

-We have overnight guests throughout the year and for the holidays.
-When we host our Christmas cocktail party we have out-of-town friends who come and spend the night.
-And my in-laws come and stay with us at holidays.
-Breakfast has become an important part of entertaining!
+We have overnight guests throughout the year and holidays as friends and family come from out of town and spend the night.
+With that being the case, serving breakfast has become an important part of entertaining!

 Ingredients